General Inferential Limits Under Differential and Pufferfish Privacy: Pufferfish Privacy

 Then let the graph $\GPuff$ on $\Theta$ have edges $(\theta, \theta')$ if there exists some $\theta^* \in \mathbb D$ and some $(E, E') \in \Spairs$ such that $\theta = \theta^*|_E$ and $\theta' = \theta^*|_{E'}$ -- i.e. such that $P_\theta$ is equal to the conditional distribution $P_{\theta^*}(X \in \cdot \mid X \in E)$ and $P_{\theta'}$ is equal to $P_{\theta^*}(X \in \cdot \mid X \in E')$.
 Finally, define $\dPuff(\theta, \theta')$ as the length of a shortest path between $\theta$ and $\theta'$ in $\GPuff$.

-Therefore, for all $\theta \in \mathbb D$ and all $(E, E') \in \Spairs$ (with $P_\theta (X \in \cdot \mid X \in E)$ and $P_{\theta} (X \in \cdot \mid X \in E')$ both well-defined\footref{footnoteWellDefined}), the data-generating probabilities $\theta|_E$ and $\theta|_{E'}$ are adjacent in the graph $\GPuff$ and hence
+Therefore, for all $\theta^* \in \mathbb D$ and all $(E, E') \in \Spairs$ (with $P_{\theta^*} (X \in \cdot \mid X \in E)$ and $P_{\theta^*} (X \in \cdot \mid X \in E')$ both well-defined\footref{footnoteWellDefined}), the data-generating probabilities $\theta^*|_E$ and $\theta^*|_{E'}$ are adjacent in the graph $\GPuff$ and hence

-Comparing Pufferfish and $\epsilon$-DP with the above discussion in mind, there are a number of notable differences.
-As observed earlier, $\epsilon$-DP is concerned with indistinguishability of datasets $x, x' \in \mathcal X$.
+The above discussion sheds light on the differences between Pufferfish and pure $\epsilon$-DP: As observed earlier, $\epsilon$-DP is concerned with indistinguishability of datasets $x, x' \in \mathcal X$.
 Hence, its starting point is the data universe $\mathcal X$ and it is a Lipschitz condition on the data-release mechanism $M : \mathcal X \times [0,1] \to \mathcal T$.
-On the other hand, Pufferfish is concerned with competing conjectures $\theta|_E$ and $\theta|_{E'}$ (for $\theta \in \mathbb D$ and $(E, E') \in \Spairs$).
+On the other hand, Pufferfish is concerned with competing conjectures $\theta^*|_E$ and $\theta^*|_{E'}$ (for $\theta^* \in \mathbb D$ and $(E, E') \in \Spairs$).
 Its starting point is thus the data-generating parameter set $\Theta$ and it is a Lipschitz condition on the data-provision procedure $\DPP : \Theta \times [0,1]^2 \to \mathcal T$.
 Yet the data custodian only has partial control over $\DPP$.
 That is to say, while Pufferfish is a property of the data-provision procedure $\DPP$, the data custodian can achieve this property only through the design of $M$.
-In contrast, the data custodian has full control of the object of $\epsilon$-DP's interest, the data-release mechanism $M$.
+In contrast, the data custodian often has full control of the object of $\epsilon$-DP's interest, the data-release mechanism $M$.

-While $\epsilon$-DP allows for the use of an arbitrary distance $d$ on its input space $\mathcal X$, Pufferfish makes a very particular choice, $\dPuff$.
-(However, beyond the interpretation of $\dPuff$ in terms of attackers and competing conjectures, there is no reason in principle that Pufferfish cannot be generalised to allow for arbitrary distances $d$ on $\Theta$.)
+While $\epsilon$-DP allows for the use of an arbitrary distance $d$, Pufferfish makes a very particular choice for the distance on its input space: $\dPuff$.
+(However, beyond the interpretation of $\dPuff$ in terms of attackers and competing conjectures, there is no reason in principle that Pufferfish cannot be generalised to allow for arbitrary distances $d$ on $\Theta$.
+In fact, all of the results below generalise immediately from $\dPuff$ to any metric $d$ on $\Theta$ which satisfies Assumption~\ref{assumptionGraphDistance}.)